kornysietsma/lcwa_skeleton/README.md

 most webapp samples - I don't want html generated on the server and manipulated on a client a-la Rails - I want to use the server to handle data, the client to render the data, and keep them relatively separate.

+See also Yet Another Mongo Browser (yamb) which I built to drive-out the skeleton features - it is likely to deviate from the basic skeleton fairly quickly, but is another point of reference.
+ (not yet on github, will be there soon)

 ## Goals
 * ease of development
 * ease of comprehension
 * ease of testing
 * loose coupling, so I can change clients and servers easily
+* clear delineation of state management (see below)
 * tend towards static html to make offline apps easier in the future
 * not caring awfully about "progressive enhancement" - real apps need to care, I'm mostly assuming a modern browser with javascript enabled